TheCoreMan13/Install-Driver-on-Kali-Linux-2022-for-TP-Link-TLWN722N-V2-V3/README.md

 # Install-Driver-on-Kali-Linux-2022-for-TP-Link-TLWN722N-V2-V3

 # DISCLAMER
-This repository is only for educational purposes and I'm not responsible for what you do with this informations
+This repository is ONLY FOR EDUCATIONAL PURPOSE !!!

 # Description
 RealTek RTL8188eus WiFi driver with monitor mode, frame injection support and change its mac address